-Segmenting your prospects by attributes such as job role, industry or sales stage will help you tailor your content for maximum resonance and engagement.
+Segmenting your prospects by attributes such as job role, industry, or sales stage will help you tailor your content for maximum resonance and engagement.
 And nurturing is useful when applied to customers, as well as prospects, to help streamline their experiences.

-Personalisation is another key strategy, and you can build your knowledge of the customer to help you do this by progressive profiling.
+Personalization is another key strategy, and you can build your knowledge of the customer to help you do this by progressive profiling.

 This involves asking for incremental pieces of information at different stages, in exchange for useful content.